Harsh handling is not permitted during training and is strongly discouraged at any other time.

 A dog trained using positive reinforcement is a confident dog.
 He has no reason not to be as he is constantly being set up to win.
 If you own a dog who is nervous, frightened or shy, training using positive reinforcement becomes much safer and there’s a much higher chance of success because the dog is not being put through the stress of being physically manhandled.
 Confidence is very important in dogs.
 It lowers stress levels and reduces the risk of aggression.

-Leadership: as a dog guardian, you are responsible for his well-being along with everything he does.
-You must provide him with the correct training for him to grow into a well balanced happy adult dog.
+Leadership: as a dog guardian, you are responsible for his or her well-being along with everything he or she does.
+You must provide him/her with the correct training for him/her to grow into a well balanced happy adult dog.